History

 HTBA

-HIST 998a or b, Directed ReadingsStaff
+HIST 998a, Directed ReadingsStaff

 Offered by permission of the instructor and DGS to meet special requirements not covered by regular courses.
 Graded Satisfactory/Unsatisfactory.